RfidResearchGroup/homebrew-proxmark3/README.md

      - `export HOMEBREW_PROXMARK3_PLATFORM=PM3OTHER` == For all other Proxmark3 devices (non RDV4)
   - `brew install proxmark3` for stable release
   - `brew install --HEAD proxmark3` for latest non-stable from GitHub (use this if previous command fails)
+  - `brew install --with-blueshark proxmark3` for blueshark support, stable release
-  - `brew install --with-blueshark proxmark3` for blueshark support
+  - `brew install --HEAD --with-blueshark proxmark3` for blueshark support, latest non-stable from GitHub (use this if previous command fails)

 ### Errors while running